USER CENTRED DESIGN

-To facilitate this, we conceived Agile in Buildings, a briefing stage scrum methodology to all stakeholders in the customer's business to participate in the big thinking about what they want (and what they don't want) from their new workplace; then contribute as equals with our designers to the creation of the concept designs; enabling the deeper combination of customer experience and creative architecture to author buildings with exceptional business or organisational performance in use.
+To facilitate more focused customer involvement, we conceived Agile in Buildings, a briefing stage scrum methodology to all stakeholders in the customer's business to participate in the big thinking about what they want (and what they don't want) from their new workplaces; then contribute to the creation of the concept designs; enabling the deeper combination of customer experience and creative architecture to author buildings with exceptional business or organisational performance in use.

-If you don't do Agile in Buildings, and are happy to defer the business strategic thinking to your architect and c-suite you will still think you are getting a great building.
-The difference is if you do Agile, you will know you are getting a great building, one that is optimised to deliver maximum value and return on investment for the capital or lease finance you are putting in.
+If you don't do Agile in Buildings user centred design, and are happy to defer the detailed thinking to your architect you can rightly still assume you will get a great building.
+The difference is if you do Agile, you will know you will get a great building, one that is optimised to deliver maximum value and return on investment for the capital or lease finance you are putting in.

 A user on one of our case studies preparing to take a tour through the re-imagined spaces that she helped to design.

 Where it comes from and how Agile works

 Agile Methods Scrum is not new.
 It was invented in the 1970's by Jeff Sutherland and Ken Schwaber as a way to make sure that products included the features that customers actually wanted (and so would sell), and not those designers or manufacturers assumed they wanted.
 Roll on 50 years and the whole of the product and software development industries are using Agile Methods, except that is - the property industry.
 We want to change this.
 Our specially adapted for architectural design Agile in Buildings process has four steps, all of which happen in the brief development stage of the new project:

 We have lots of ways to gather your ideas.
 From surveys, to smart apps, to carefully facilitated charettes, so we can find out what your business does and what kind of spaces will help your people to work more effectively.